-How should I take KYZATREX®?
+How should I take KYZATREXTM?

-- Take KYZATREX® exactly as your healthcare provider tells you take it. - Take KYZATREX® by mouth 2 times daily.
+- Take KYZATREXTM exactly as your healthcare provider tells you take it. - Take KYZATREXTM by mouth 2 times daily.
 Take 1 time in the morning and take 1 time in the evening.
-If your dose is 100 mg daily, take 1 time in the morning. - Take KYZATREX® with food. - Your healthcare provider may change your KYZATREX® dose.
-Do not change your KYZATREX® dose without talking to your healthcare provider.
+If your dose is 100 mg daily, take 1 time in the morning. - Take KYZATREX[TM] with food. - Your healthcare provider may change your KYZATREXTM dose.
+Do not change your KYZATREXTM dose without talking to your healthcare provider.

-What are the possible side effects of KYZATREX®?
+What are the possible side effects of KYZATREXTM ?
+KYZATREXTM may cause serious side effects including:

-KYZATREX® may cause serious side effects including:
+- See " What is the most important information I should know about KYZATREXTM ?" - Increase in red blood cell count (hematocrit) or hemoglobin. - KYZATREXTM increases red blood cell counts in some patients.
+High red blood cell counts increase the risk of blood clots, strokes, and heart attacks. - $\circ~$ You may need to stop KYZATREX $^{\scriptscriptstyle\mathsf{TM}}$ if your red blood cell count increases. - Your healthcare provider should check your red blood cell count and hemoglobin while you take KYZATREXTM.

-- See "What is the most important information I should know about KYZATREX®?" - · Increase in red blood cell count (hematocrit) or hemoglobin. - KYZATREX[®] increases red blood cell counts in some patients.
-High red blood cell counts increase the risk of blood clots, strokes, and heart attacks. - You may need to stop KYZATREX if your red blood cell count increases. - Your healthcare provider should check your red blood cell count and hemoglobin while you take KYZATREX[®]. - If you already have an enlarged prostate, your signs and symptoms may worsen while taking KYZATREX®.
-These may include: - o increased urination at night - trouble starting your urine stream - o urinating many times during the day - o urge to go to the bathroom right away - o a urine accident - inability to pass urine or weak urine flow - Increased risk of prostate cancer.
-Your healthcare provider should check you for prostate cancer or any other prostate problems before you start and while you take KYZATREX® - Blood clots in the legs or lungs.
+- If you already have an enlarged prostate, your signs and symptoms may worsen while taking KYZATREX $^{\text{\tiny{M}}}$. - These may include: - increased urination at night - trouble starting your urine stream - urinating many times during the day - urge to go to the bathroom right away - a urine accident - inability to pass urine or weak urine flow - Increased risk of prostate cancer.
+Your healthcare provider should check you for prostate cancer or any other prostate problems before you start and while you take KYZATREXTM. - Blood clots in the legs or lungs.
 Signs and symptoms of a blood clot in your leg can include pain, swelling or redness.
-Signs and symptoms of a blood clot in your lungs can include difficulty breathing or chest pain. - Increase in blood pressure.
-KYZATREX can increase your blood pressure.
-Increases in blood pressure can increase the risk of heart attack or stroke over time.
-If your blood pressure increases while on KYZATREX, blood pressure medicines may need to be started.
-If you are taking blood pressure medicines, new blood pressure medicines may need to be added or your current blood pressure medicines may need to be adjusted to control your blood pressure.
-If your blood pressure cannot be controlled, KYZATREX may need to be stopped.
-Your healthcare provider will monitor your blood pressure while you are being treated with KYZATREX. - Abuse.
+Signs and symptoms of a blood clot in your lungs can include difficulty breathing or chest pain. - Abuse.
 Testosterone can be abused, when taken at higher than prescribed doses and when used with other anabolic androgenic steroids.
 Abuse can cause serious heart and psychological side effects.
-Your healthcare provider should check you for signs of abuse before and during treatment with KYZATREX[®]. - In large doses KYZATREX® may lower your sperm count. - Liver problems.
-Symptoms of liver problems may include: - nausea or vomiting - yellowing of your skin or whites of your eyes - dark urine - o pain on the right side of your stomach area (abdominal pain) - Swelling of your ankles, feet, or body (edema), with or without heart failure. - Enlarged or painful breasts. - Breathing problems while you sleep (sleep apnea).
+Your healthcare provider should check you for signs of abuse before and during treatment with KYZATREXTM. - In large doses KYZATREXTM may lower your sperm count. - Liver problems.
+Symptoms of liver problems may include: - nausea or vomiting - yellowing of your skin or whites of your eyes - dark urine - pain on the right side of your stomach area (abdominal pain) - Swelling of your ankles, feet, or body (edema), with or without heart failure. - Enlarged or painful breasts. - Breathing problems while you sleep (sleep apnea).